top of page

 3. The shock extends back to ride height.

+Rebound adjustment fine-tunes how quickly that extension occurs.
 It’s one of the key differences between entry-level UTV shocks and performance-focused suspension systems.

 Why Rebound Matters on Polaris, Can-Am, Yamaha & Other UTVs

 Modern side-by-sides are heavier and more powerful than ever.
-Whether you’re trail riding a Polaris RZR, hauling gear in a Can-Am Defender, or running wooded trails in a Yamaha Wolverine, suspension control directly impacts:
+Whether you’re trail riding a Polaris RZR, hauling gear in a Can-Am Defender, or navigating wooded trails in a Yamaha Wolverine, suspension control directly impacts:

 • Stability at speed